7d9/Execard-Selfbot/README.md

 - Q: **`TypeError: __new__() got an unexpected keyword argument 'deny_new'`**
 - A: This error occured on an old installation of discord.py to fix simply run :`pip install -U discord.py` this updates discord.py!

-## WARNING

-Selfbots are against TOS, use at your own risk.